Thomas

 Key Contributions

 One of Dr. Kishore’s significant contributions is the development of a scale to assess Autism Spectrum Disorder (ASD) during early childhood.
 This tool has been instrumental in improving the early diagnosis of ASD in India.
-He is also actively involved in training psychologists and healthcare professionals through workshops and courses, sharing his expertise in perinatal mental health, specific learning disabilities, and cognitive development in children.
+He is also actively training psychologists and healthcare professionals through workshops and courses, sharing his expertise in perinatal mental health, specific learning disabilities, and cognitive development in children.

 Dr. Kishore has been a consultant clinical psychologist in the Child and Adolescent Psychiatry (CAP) Unit 2 and Perinatal Psychiatry Services at NIMHANS, where he continues to provide clinical services while conducting cutting-edge research.